Methods in Chemistry Education Research: MICER@BCCE

 Who Should Attend

 Participants from diverse institutional contexts and career stages are encouraged to apply.
-MICER-AtP will convene:
+MICER@BCCE will convene:

-The strength of MICER-AtP lies in its cross-sector dialogue and collaborative design.
+The strength of MICER@BCCE lies in its cross-sector dialogue and collaborative design.

 Application and Registration

-Courtesy of the Division of Chemical Education, a limited number of scholarships and travel awards are available to support participation, particularly for educators and early-career scholars:
+Courtesy of the Division of Chemical Education, a limited number of scholarships and travel awards are available to members of ACS Division of Chemistry Education to support participation, particularly for educators and early-career scholars: